 Global Results Reflect Domestic Action but Challenges Remain

 In the levelling of global CO2 emissions, we can now see the results of domestic action.
 China is the world leader in renewable energy investment, with $102.9 billion in 2015.
-In 2013, China banned construction of new coal plants in three industrial regions, and in 2014, the country set new targets to reduce or limit coal use in 12 provinces for the period of 2014 to 2017.
+In 2013, China banned construction of new coal plants in three industrial regions, and in 2014, the country to reduce or limit coal use in 12 provinces for the period of 2014 to 2017.

 China’s power sector five-year plan, released in November of 2016, shows continued momentum.
 The plan sets new renewable energy targets, a limit on capacity of coal-fired power plants at 1,100 GW by 2020, and a limit on the percent of coal in primary energy at less than 58 percent, down from 64 percent in 2015.
 In 2016, China also announced that it was halting or delaying construction of coal plants in 28 provinces.
 The path will not be smooth.
 Demand for products such as steel and cement is falling, so China is working to reduce the overcapacity left in such energy-intense industry, as it encourages investment in services.
 IEA analysis looking out to 2040 anticipates a continued decline in coal consumption, with some fluctuation in the next few years, but without rising to the level reached in 2013.